aiya000/luarrow.lua/doc/examples.md

 local result = composed:apply(1234)  -- Returns: true
 ```

-**Important**:
+> [!WARNING]
-Unfortunately, due to LuaCATS's limitations, you must provide `---@type` annotations for all intermediate variables.
+> Unfortunately, due to LuaCATS's limitations, you must provide `---@type` annotations for all intermediate variables.
-Without explicit `---@type` annotations, LuaCATS will infer types as `unknown` and will not provide type checking benefits.
+> Without explicit `---@type` annotations, LuaCATS will infer types as `unknown` and will not provide type checking benefits.

 We look forward to future improvements in LuaCATS `:D`